This tutorial will show you how to create an Alexa Rank tracker in Google Sheets, using a couple of formulas and a few lines of code.

 =VALUE(REGEXEXTRACT(JOIN("|",ARRAY_CONSTRAIN(IMPORTDATA(C2),30,1)),"us:.(.+)\|\}\|rating"))

-These formulas work by importing the content of the Alexa site info for the given website, and them parsing it with REGEX to extract the relevant numbers.
+These formulas work by importing the content of the Alexa site info for the given website, and them parsing it with a Google Sheets REGEX formula to extract the relevant numbers.

 For more information on these formulas, and an alternative Alexa formula, have a look at this post: How to import social media statistics into Google Sheets: The Import Cookbook